North Uist Campus

 A Post Graduate qualification in secondary school teaching began an early career teaching in Glasgow, before embarking on a new career path out with the formal education system as Arts and Education Officer for Taigh Chearsabhagh Trust.
 Here she devised and facilitated many events such as combined arts residential summer schools for young people, arts engagement projects with the third age and an international artists workshop in association with The Triangle Network.
 Anne has extensive experience in delivering arts education workshops and events to a wide range of ages and levels of experience both in and out of formal education.
 She continues to develop the FE arts provision in the Uists to offer a distinctive, stimulating and ambitious programme of study.

-A lecturer on the BAFA and NC courses, Michelle Letowska studied Philosophy and Politics at the University of York, Fine Art at the Sculpture and Environmental Art department of the Glasgow School of Art and Akademia Sztuk Pieknych, Krakow, Poland and Drawing Practices at Leith School of Art.
+Site Leader for the BA Fine Art course, Michelle Letowska studied Philosophy and Politics at the University of York, Fine Art at the Sculpture and Environmental Art department of the Glasgow School of Art and Akademia Sztuk Pieknych, Krakow, Poland and Drawing Practices at Leith School of Art.
 She has a studio practice founded on drawing as enquiry and a spatial practice working with a range of materials to explore phenomenological and social encounters in the world.

 Michelle has undertaken residencies at a number of locations including Cove Park, Argyll, Scotland, Kunstverein Hildesheim and the Mostra de Artes Visuais e Sonoras, Lisbon.
 Her work has shown in galleries and public spaces across Europe, including Berlin, Hamburg, Edinburgh and London.